fujun0406/movie_recommendation_with_surprise/README.md

 |2  |3      |Grumpier Old Men (1995)  |Comedy, Romance                                |

 <em>Table 2: `movies.csv` file.</em>

+## Methodology
+In this project, we use [`suprise`](http://surpriselib.com/) module in Python which can build and analyze recommender systems.
+There are many available prediction algorithms in this module and we use SVD and KNN is this dataset.
+We also use this module to construct our own alorithms - Restricted Boltzmann machineand(RBM) and AutoEncoder and both are artificial neural network.

 ## Results
 We build some models toward this data set and the result shows as following.